James Riley Stone

+James Riley Stone CM DSO2 MC CD (2 August 1908 – 24 November 2005) was a Canadian soldier and military commander.
+He served in WWII and the Korean War and was awarded the Military Cross and the Distinguished Service Order with two bars.
+Stone was best known for leading the 2nd Battalion Princess Patricia's Canadian Light Infantry in a famous last stand at the Battle of Kapyong in the Korean conflict.

+Early years

+Stone was born in Winterbourne, Gloucestershire.
+He migrated to Canada to work in the forestry, mining and cattle ranching industries.

+WWII

-Born in Winterbourne, Gloucestershire, he enlisted in the Edmonton Regiment in 1939 and fought in the Second World War, rising from the rank of private to lieutenant colonel.
-Stone won the Military Cross at the Battle of Ortona in Italy in 1943, when he assaulted a German anti-tank gun that was blocking his company's advance and silenced it with a grenade.
+He enlisted in the Loyal Edmonton Regiment in 1939 and fought in the Second World War, rising from the rank of private to lieutenant colonel.

+Major Stone won the Military Cross at the Battle of Ortona in Italy in 1943, when he single-handedly assaulted a German anti-tank gun which was blocking his company's advance, throwing a smoke grenade to disguise his attack, and then running towards and silencing it with another grenade.

 As his regiment's commanding officer, he won the Distinguished Service Order at the Battle of San Fortunato in Italy in 1944, where his actions hauling heavy guns up a steep mountain caused the German Gothic Line to withdraw from a strategic position.

-He was awarded a bar to his DSO in the Netherlands for actions against well-entrenched German forces in March 1945.
+Stone was awarded a bar to his DSO in the Netherlands for actions against well-entrenched German forces in March 1945.

 After returning to British Columbia during the post-war years, he commanded the Rocky Mountain Rangers, a unit of the Canadian Army Reserve.